-The setup for Solitaire Rush is to deal out 28 of the 52 cards into a "tableau".
-The first pile is a single card, face up; the second pile is two cards, the top one face up; the third pile is three cards, the top one face up; etc. The remaining 24 cards form a single face-down pile, called the "hand".
+The setup for Solitaire Rush is to deal out 28 of the 52 cards into 7 piles, making up the "tableau".
+The first pile is a single card (face up), the second pile is two cards (top card facing up), the third pile is three cards (top card facing up), etc. The remaining 24 cards form a single face-down pile, called the "hand".

 To move cards to the foundation you must start each foundation pile with the aces of each suit.
-Once an ace has been moved to the foundation, a two of that same suit can be placed on the ace, and so forth, ending with the king.
-Once a card has been placed on the foundation, it can be moved back to the tableau, but a point penalty will be assessed for this action.
+Once an ace has been moved to the foundation, a 2 can be placed on the ace of the same suit, and so forth, ending with the king.
+Once a card has been placed on the foundation, it can be moved back to the tableau, but a 10-point penalty will be assessed for this action.

-When there are no moves to make in the tableau, you go through the hand, turning up either one card (in the 1-card variation) or three cards (in the 3-card variation), putting them face up into a pile called the wastepile.
-The top card of this wastepile is available to move to the tableau or to one of the foundation piles, if there is a place for it.
-Moving a card off the wastepile exposes the next card in the waste pile, making it available for placement.
-When you have gone through all the cards in the hand, you can go through the pile again; note that, in the 1-card variation, there is a hefty point penalty for this.
+When there are no moves to make in the tableau, you can tap through the hand, flipping over three cards (or one card for draw-1 tournaments) placing them face-up in the "waste pile".
+The top card of this waste pile is available to move to the tableau or to one of the foundation piles, if there is a place for it.
+Moving a card off the waste pile exposes the card beneath it, making it available for placement.
+When you have gone through all the cards in the hand, you can return the waste pile to the hand to cycle thru again.